Tkachenko-School/awesome-js-essentials/courses/part2/lesson7/lesson7-2.md

    For example if we have
    `const person = {name: "Ada Lovelace", profession: 'Old School Engineer'} ,` we can’t derive the name, and profession values from the keys with any common logic.

 * Performance.
-If the computation in a function is highly complex the time spent running it might overtake just storing the result of that function in an object.
+If the computation in a function is highly complex, the time spent running it, might overtake just storing the result of that function in an object.
 Fibonacci sequence can be an example for that(famous sequence goes: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on)

 In fact we could get the best of both worlds by building an object within our function that stores the input as the key and output as the value; so that the second time the function is run instead of doing the computation, it can simply get the value from the object.